 The Forgotten: Your tech

 There’s no arguing that technological advancements happen at a rate faster than we can keep up with.
 Personally, I’ve cycled through five iPhone models in the last 10 years, and while the allure of new and cool tech is partly to blame, many of my devices were still in working condition when I switched to the upgraded model.
 The same can be said about our other devices too, as older tech slowly but surely become obsolete and unusable.
-For devices you no longer need, here’s a list of places you can drop them off at to either recycle, donate or sell your old tech.
+For devices you no longer need, here’s a list of places you can drop them off to either recycle, donate, or sell your old tech.

 Do a camera roll purge

 If you’ve got thousands of photos and videos in your smartphone’s camera roll, you, my friend, might be a digital hoarder.
 We feel you.
 Technology has made it so easy for us to capture all these important moments that documenting our lives in pictures is practically second nature.
 Whether it’s our children, furbabies, the places we’ve travelled to, and the things we love, it’s easy for a photo collection to grow out of control till your device is constantly reminding you to make space and delete something.